maxmcdevitt/holy-python/README.md

-* Note: This game is not meant to be good, or even entertaining.
+This game is not meant to be good.

 ###### Holy Python